 You want the Bleed toggled OFF.

-Say what???
+Wondering what is the black box on the sticker paper?
 Once you’ve printed you’ll notice that the sticker design prints with a black box around it that wasn’t in your design.
 This is the registration box that the sensor on your Cricut will use to align the cuts and will be trimmed off in the last step.

 *Using Cricut Design Space App for Mobile?
 I do have a post on How to Make Stickers with an iPad that will walk you step-by-step through how to use Print then Cut on your tablet or smartphone.